Retropaint/skelform_user_docs/src/starter-guide/basics.md

 The bone can be edited by dragging the mouse while holding left-click.
 The field being edited is based on the top-left bar's selection (<strong>Move</strong>,
 <strong>Scale</strong>, <strong>Rotate</strong>).

-The camera can still be moved by holding Ctrl/CMD while dragging.
-This is only required if a bone is selected.

 ## Adding a Texture (and Style)